krateoplatformops/github-rest-dynamic-controller-plugin/README.md

 The `permissions`, `html_url` fields are also included at the root level of the response.

 - **Why is needed?**
-After removing a collaborator from a repository, attempting to verify the status of the collaborator using the GitHub API endpoint `/repos/{owner}/{repo}/collaborators/{username}/permission` results in a 200 OK response instead of the expected 404 Not Found.
+After removing a collaborator from a repository, attempting to verify the status of the collaborator using the GitHub API endpoint `/repos/{owner}/{repo}/collaborators/{username}/permission` results in a `200 OK` response instead of the expected `404 Not Found`.

 - **Sample response**:
 ```json